 • Weight: 820g

 The Sony FE 85mm F1.4 GM lens is a bright 85mm lens, that could be the ideal portrait lens, with impressive sharpness in the centre, even when shooting wide-open.
 There’s also the excellent build quality that you expect from a G Master lens, as well as dust and moisture resistance.
-Like other G Master lenses, you get an aperture ring with with clickless option.
+Like other G Master lenses, you get an aperture ring with clickless option.
 However, there are some downsides, as it is quite weighty at 820g, and it’s also rather expensive.

 Read our Sony FE 85mm F1.4 GM review

-Sigma 20mm F2 DG DN Contempoary
+Best Sigma prime lens: Sigma 20mm F2 DG DN Contemporary

 The Sigma 20mm F2 DG DN | C undergoing AP’s testing.
 Photo credit: Angela Nicholson